mgraves236/affect-aware-game/README.md

 The trained Xception network was converted into json file with [tfjs-converter](https://github.com/tensorflow/tfjs/tree/master/tfjs-converter).

 #### JavaScript implementation
 The first step is to access the user's webcam and detect their face.
-For this [Face-detction](https://github.com/tensorflow/tfjs-models/tree/master/face-detection) from TensorFlowJS models is be used.
+For this [Face-detction](https://github.com/tensorflow/tfjs-models/tree/master/face-detection) from TensorFlowJS models is used.